Giovanni Antonio de Carbonariis: History

 Fr.
 Giovanni Antonio Carbonariis emerges as a key player in Ruddock's account of John Cabot's voyages.
 While she never published a full account, she claimed that he was the explorer's most important backer in England, having arranged for Cabot to get a loan from Italian bankers in London for an expedition after the Venetian arrived in London in 1495.
 Even more importantly, she suggests that it was Carbonariis who secured Cabot an audience with King Henry VII of England.
 In March 1496 Cabot and his three grown sons were granted royal Letters patent for westward exploration.
 Ruddock also claims that Carbonariis outfitted a ship, called the Dominus Nobiscum, which accompanied the 1498 expedition.
 The ship carried other Italian friars who, with Carbonariis, are believed to have established a church and religious community in Newfoundland.
 In his account of this period, historian Richard Hakluyt had mistakenly associated the friars and ship by that name with a 1527 voyage by Cabot's son Sebastian Cabot; but, the latter's ships for that expedition were named Samson and Mary of Guildford.

-While the religious community in Newfoundland is thought to have lasted at most only a few years, it would have been significant as North America's first Christian settlement.
+While the religious community in Newfoundland is thought to have lasted at most only a few years, it would have been significant as North America's first Christian settlement since the Norse settlements in Greenland.
 This church appears to have been named after the church of San Giovanni a Carbonara in Naples, which was the mother church of a group of reformed Augustinian Friars called the 'Carbonara'.
-Dr Ruddock suggested that the community was located at what is now Carbonear, Newfoundland and Labrador, the modern name being a relic survival of the 15th-century settlement.(Williamson had already noted a connection between the name of the papal deputy and Carbonear.)
-From 2010-14 archeological excavations were undertaken by Professor Peter Pope (d.
+Dr Ruddock suggested that the community was located at what is now Carbonear, Newfoundland and Labrador, the modern name being a relic survival of the 15th-century settlement.
+(Williamson had already noted a connection between the name of the papal deputy and Carbonear.)
+From 2010 to 2014, archeological excavations were undertaken by Professor Peter Pope (d.
 2017) of Memorial University of Newfoundland in Carbonear to study its colonial history.
 Remains from the 17th into the 19th century were found.

 Ruddock's book proposal and surviving letters to colleagues do not indicate the sources on which she based her claims about the North American settlement, but she had written of discovering more than 20 documents related to Cabot's voyages.
 Historian Evan Jones has investigated some of her claims and confirmed evidence for a 1499 voyage undertaken by William Weston, a merchant of Bristol; he is now identified as the first Englishman to lead an expedition to North America.
 Evan Jones and co-researchers, including Margaret Condon (University of Bristol) and Dr Francesco Guidi Bruscoli (University of Florence), are carrying out further investigations of Dr Ruddock's claims as part of The Cabot Project.